 Additionally, according to Rule 7.2, a copy of attorney advertisements in Michigan must be kept for two years after the advertisement was last used, in addition to a record of where and when it was last used.

 Generally, an attorney must not make any communications that are not false, fraudulent, misleading or deceptive, according to Rule 7.1 of the Michigan Rules of Professional Conduct.
 The rule further state that an attorney must not make any type of communication, including on a website, that:

 Additionally, according to the comments of Rule 7.1, statements that may create an unjustified expectation as to the attorney's services can include:

-If an attorney includes information on their website that has the potential to be false or misleading, it is generally a good idea to include a disclaimer on the website to correct that potential problem.
+If an attorney in Michigan includes information on their website that has the potential to be false or misleading, it is generally a good idea to include a disclaimer on the website to correct that potential problem.